brandon-rhodes/python-patterns/python/sentinel-object/index.rst

 ============

-My attention was drawn to this pattern while reading :doc:`fowler-refactoring/index` which credits Bobby Woolf for its explication.
+My attention was drawn to this pattern while reading the book :doc:`/fowler-refactoring/index` which credits Bobby Woolf for its explication.
-It has nothing to do with the “null pointer” explained in the previous section!
+Note that this pattern has nothing to do with the “null pointer” explained in the previous section!
 Instead it describes a special kind of sentinel object.

 Imagine a sequence of ``Employee`` objects